petervanderwalt/openbuilds-grblhal-profiles/README.md

 # grblhal-profiles
-Machine profiles as used by grblHAL Web Builder
+Machine profiles as used by grblHAL Web Builder for OpenBuilds machines